AdelePrism/Magic-System/docs/Magic/Elements/💧 Water.md

 - Extracting water from something that contains it, or purifying water.
 - General manipulation of water and its states.
 - Taken to its absolute limit, it could be possible to manipulate gravity.
+- Rearranging atoms to make basic elements (Carbon and Oxygen into carbon dioxide)
+- Giving properties to objects, for example making something glow or making it weigh less.
+Combined with other elements allows for more complex properties utilizing both elements